PolySTAR-mtl/robomaster-2022-cv/readme.md

 ### ROS

-- ROS noetic
+- ROS melodic / noetic
-  - **TODO** List of ROS packages
+  - `ros-melodic-cv-bridge`
 - OpenCV & Python bindings

 ### Detection

 This project relies on the `darknet` library, which is included as a submodule.
 It is required to build the ROS workspace.
-You can either install the library (`make install`) in a common place, or specify the path of the CMakeLists.txt file when building :
+You can either install the library (`make install`) in a common place, or specify the path of the library when building (don't forget to build it beforehand!) :

 ```bash
 catkin_make -DDARKNET_PATH=../detection/darknet